 - Classic Cars: Just as Ferraris and Porsches with racing pedigree attract premiums, the Daytona’s link to Paul Newman’s racing career amplified its cultural and financial appeal.

-As Eric Ku, a leading vintage watch dealer, put it: “The Paul Newman sale poured gasoline on an already burning fire.
-After 2017, Daytonas weren’t just collectible—they became financial instruments.”
+As Eric Ku, a leading vintage watch dealer, put it, “The Paul Newman sale poured gasoline on an already burning fire.
+After 2017, Daytonas were not just collectible — they became financial instruments.”

-In effect, the $17M sale established the Paul Newman Daytona as the Picasso of watches—a benchmark asset against which all others are measured.
-Its impact can be seen in how auction houses structure sales, how collectors evaluate provenance, and how investors compare returns across asset classes.
+The $17M sale effectively established the Paul Newman Daytona as the Picasso of watches — a benchmark asset against which all others are measured.
+You can see its impact in how auction houses structure sales today, how collectors evaluate provenance, and how investors compare returns across alternative asset classes.
+If you are thinking seriously about watches as investments, understanding this sale is not optional.
+It is the foundation of everything that came after.